DataDog/build-plugins/MIGRATIONS.md

 ### Configuration

-We changed a bit how the configuration goes:
+We changed a bit how the configuration goes:<br/>

-Now, each plugin has its own configuration object, and no more `datadog` key.
+Now, each plugin has its own configuration object, and no more `datadog` key.<br/>
 And we moved the `apiKey` to the `auth` key.

 ```diff